 - a financial system that is well-regulated so it is stable and resilient to shocks.

-Taking a multi-year approach to this work will enable us to take an iterative approach to our analysis and any policy development, leverage related analytical work the Treasury and other stakeholders progress over this time, and undertake multiple rounds of consultation.
+Taking a multi-year approach to this work will enable us to take a helpfully iterative approach to our analysis and any policy development, leverage related analytical work the Treasury and other stakeholders progress with over this time, and undertake multiple rounds of consultation.

 Yes, this isn't a challenge we can or want to address solely from within the Treasury.
 To help us develop our understanding and our advice, we are seeking to work with experts across New Zealand to consider these complex questions of macroeconomic policy.
-Decisions made on any new macroeconomic framework could affect New Zealanders for years to come, so we also plan to work with stakeholders and communities of interest, to hear their views on what matters to them and which policy trade-offs they would prioritise.
+Decisions made on any new macroeconomic frameworks could affect New Zealanders for years to come, so we also plan to work with stakeholders and communities of interest, to hear their views on what matters to them and which policy trade-offs, if any, they would suggest prioritising.

-Stabilisation policy and the benefits of a stable macroeconomic environment are not broadly discussed, but macroeconomic instability can be felt widely across society, for example through elevated levels of unemployment.
+Stabilisation policy and the benefits of a stable macroeconomic environment are not broadly discussed, although macroeconomic instability can be felt widely across society, for example through elevated levels of unemployment.
 Similarly, any eventual policy changes that seek to strengthen our ability to stabilise the economy, may be expected to have material impacts on living standards.
-Accordingly, we expect policy solutions may be of interest to the public and stakeholders.
+Therefore, we expect policy solutions may be of interest to the public as well as stakeholders.

-You can get involved by contacting us, email [email protected]
+You can get involved by contacting us by email: [email protected]

 What stage of the process are we at now?

 We are currently in the first phase of the work programme.
-This phase seeks to build our understanding of the current macroeconomic environment, identify possible challenges and opportunities, and inform further research topics.
+This phase seeks to consolidate our understanding of the current macroeconomic environment, identify possible challenges and opportunities, and inform further research topics.

-Work on the macroeconomic frameworks review was initiated in 2020 and will continue through multiple phases across two to three years.
+Work on the macroeconomic frameworks review was initiated in 2020 and will continue over multiple years.